JeffML/chessPGN/website/versioned_docs/version-v0.13.3/index.md

 ## Installation

-Run the following command to install the most recent version of chess.js from NPM:
+Run the following command to install the most recent version of chessPGN from NPM:

 ```
-npm install chess.js
+npm install chessPGN
 ```

 TypeScript type definitions for chess.js are provided by the community-supported DefinitelyTyped repository and can be installed via:

 ```
-npm install -D @types/chess.js
+npm install -D @types/chessPGN

 ```